This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Walthamstow Village Restaurants

-At the time of writing, Walthamstow’s newest neighbourhood restaurant is the The Kitchen, offering light bites and full meals throughout the day – like Eat 17, they also concoct cracking Sunday Roasts, which they are rightfully proud of.
+The Kitchen offers light bites and full meals throughout the day.
+Like Eat 17, they also concoct cracking Sunday Roasts, which they are rightfully proud of.

 Local produce stores